agcdtmr/sturdy-barnacle/09-VSCode-devcontainer-django/README.md

 - **Logging**: Monitor Docker container logs (`docker-compose logs`) for any errors or issues that might occur during startup or operation.
 - **Environment Variables**: Ensure all necessary environment variables are correctly set in your `devcontainer.json` and `.env` files for local development.

-Hooray!
-You successfully set up and test your Django project with PostgreSQL, Celery, Valkey, and RabbitMQ using VSCode Dev Containers and Docker Compose.
+Congratulations!
+You've successfully configured and tested your Django project with PostgreSQL, Celery, Valkey, and RabbitMQ using VSCode Dev Containers and Docker Compose.
+Now, you can proceed with app development and collaborate seamlessly with your team.
+Happy coding!